Religious Congregations and Lay Associations

 The mission arrived at Lilongwe airport and were welcomed by Rev. Fr.
 Valerian Mtseka deputy secretary General of the Episcopal conference of Malawi who is from Chikwawa Diocese.

-On 13th at 9.40 pm the mission arrived in Chikwawa and was welcomed by Rt Rev. Peter Martin Musikwa bishop for the Diocese , Fr.
+On 13th at 9.40 pm the mission arrived in Chikwawa and was welcomed by Rt Rev. Peter Martin Musikwa Bishop for the Diocese , Fr.
 Alfeo Boloma Bishop’s secretary, Fr.
 Alan Mathews Semba, the parish priest of Nchalo and sisters from the Congregations of Mary Consoler of the Afflicted and Servants of the Blessed Virgin Mary were also present.

 On 18th Dec. during the solemn Eucharistic celebration at St. Michael’s Cathedral, the Bishop Peter Martin Musikwa installed the SMMI sisters in the Diocese of Chikwawa.